-When you register, we will give you access to your Student Portal.
-You can then access your University of London email account and other key resources:
+When you register, we will give you access to the Student Portal.
+You can then access your University of London email account and the following key resources:

-- Access to academic support and feedback from London-based support teams.
-Tutors introduce the modules, respond to queries, monitor discussions and provide guidance on assessments.
+- Access to academic support and feedback - tutors introduce the modules, respond to queries, monitor discussions and provide guidance on assessments.

 You will have access to support through: